Analysis: Chargers didn’t play it safe ahead of playoff trip | Times Leader

 If not, he’ll face ridicule for risking so much in a meaningless matchup.

-“We wanted to go and compete,” said Herbert.
+“We wanted to go and compete,” Herbert said.
 “We wanted to be out there.
 I think whatever Coach Staley and the front office, whatever they decided for us to go out there, we were going to be on board with it 100%.

 “We love this game, we love to be able to compete with each other, and we’ve got a special locker room.
 It didn’t go our way, unfortunately … But hopefully everyone will stay healthy and get after it for next week.”